JohnTheCoolingFan/Motorchik/README.md

   $ systemctl --user enable Motorchik.service
   $ systemctl --user start Motorchik.service
   ```
-  Everything will be logged to STDIN, so you can view entire bot's log with:
+  Everything will be logged to STDOUT, so you can view entire bot's log with:
   ```
   $ journalctl --user -u Motorchik.service
   ```